 What has George RR Martin said about Elden Ring?

-2022 will be a big year for George RR Martin.
+This year will be a big one for George RR Martin.
 As well as the premiere of long-awaited Game of Thrones spin-off, House of the Dragon, the author will also be involved in a fantasy video game: Elden Ring.